-Sparebanken Møre 's loan portfolio is well diversified and around 60% of the bank's lending is to retail customers, mainly in the form of mortgages.
-We note that at YE 2010, 23% of retail loans were part of Møre Boligkreditt's covered pool.

-However, we note some concentration towards the property management sector, which represented around 10% of total loans at YE 2010.
-In addition, corporate lending includes lending to fishing-related (8% of gross loans) and shipping (5% of gross loans) industries.
+Sparebanken Møre's loan portfolio is well diversified and around 60% of the bank's lending is to retail customers, mainly in the form of mortgages.
+We note that at Q3 2011 31% of retail loans were part of Møre Boligkreditt's covered pool.
+We note some concentration towards the property management sector of around 10%, fishing related industry of around 8% and shipping of around 4% of total loans at end 3Q 2011.
 These sectors have historically been characterised by higher volatility and could be a source of vulnerability.

-Furthermore, operating in a small geographic region means the bank has significant single-borrower exposure, as measured by the 20 largest exposures in relation to Tier 1 capital or pre-provision income.
-In addition, we note a somewhat unseasoned loan portfolio, which reflects high pre-crisis lending growth (a year-on-year increase of 13% in 2008 and 14% in 2007).
+Operating in a small geographic region means the bank has significant single-borrower exposure, as measured by the 20 largest exposures in relation to Tier 1 capital or pre-provision income.
+We note a somewhat unseasoned loan portfolio, which reflects high pre-crisis lending growth.
+Furthermore, the bank's mortgage loan portfolio has a relatively high loan-to-value level, which may pose a risk to asset quality, especially in light of the rapid and sizable property price appreciation in Norway.

-At YE 2010, problem loans (defined as commitments in default in excess of three months and other bad and doubtful commitments) accounted for 2.4% of gross loans, down from 3% at YE 2009.
+At end 3Q 2011, problem loans (defined as commitments in default in excess of three months and other bad and doubtful commitments) accounted for 2.1% of gross loans, down from 2.6% at YE 2010.
 The bank's loan loss reserve coverage is relatively low at around 45% of problem loans.
-Although this partly reflects the high proportion of retail mortgages in the loan book, we caution that the sustained increase in house prices in Norway may have underrated the level of provisioning by inflating collateral values.
 We further note that the bank has historically had a higher problem loan ratio and a lower problem loan coverage ratio than other Moody's-rated Norwegian banks.
 On the other hand, actual losses have remained at a low level in the past five years.